Skip to main content

 Acclimatization Day at Jangothang

-Spend a full day at Jangothang Base Camp (4,080 meters) to acclimatize and explore the area.
+Acclimatization is absolutely important during this Bhutan Snowman Trek.
+Therefore, we must spend a full day at Jangothang Base Camp (4,080 meters) to acclimatize and explore the area.
 For those feeling energetic, take a hike to Tshophu Lakes, a pair of serene high-altitude lakes surrounded by meadows and blue poppies, Bhutan’s national flower.
 The views of Mount Jomolhari and Jichu Drake from the lakes are nothing short of breath-taking.
 Take this opportunity to relax and soak in the stunning scenery before continuing your trek.
 Overnight stay at Jangothang Base Camp.

 Acclimatization Day at Jangothang

-Spend a full day at Jangothang Base Camp (4,080 meters) to acclimatize and explore the area.
+Acclimatization is absolutely important during this Bhutan Snowman Trek.
+Therefore, we must spend a full day at Jangothang Base Camp (4,080 meters) to acclimatize and explore the area.
 For those feeling energetic, take a hike to Tshophu Lakes, a pair of serene high-altitude lakes surrounded by meadows and blue poppies, Bhutan’s national flower.
 The views of Mount Jomolhari and Jichu Drake from the lakes are nothing short of breath-taking.
 Take this opportunity to relax and soak in the stunning scenery before continuing your trek.
 Overnight stay at Jangothang Base Camp.

 Accommodation